Scientific Name: Davus pentaloris

 Previous scientific names: Davus mozinno, Davus pentalore, Pseudoschizopelma pentalore, Hapalopus pentaloris, Crypsidromus pentaloris

 Not be confused with Davus fasciatus – Costa Rican Tiger Rump

 Common Name: Guatemalan Tiger Rump | Wasp Tarantula

 You will often see this species incorrectly named Cyclosternum fasciatum or it’s newer scientific name, Davus fasciatus – The Costa Rican Tiger Rump as per the video below (which is also incorrect).
 Many hobbyists will also stand around and argue about which is which.
-But the truth of the matter is that the Tiger Rump which originates in Costa Rica, is Davus fasciatus.
-The Tiger Rump which originates in Guatemala, which is the species we all know in the hobby, is Davus pentaloris – The source of this info can be found here on the World Spider Catalog.
+But the truth of the matter is that the Tiger Rump Tarantula which originates in Guatemala and has a red/copper carapace, which is the species we all know in the hobby, is Davus pentaloris – The source of this info for both species can be found here on the World Spider Catalog.
+The Tiger Rump which originates in Costa Rica and has a black carapace with inverted colors on the abdomen, is Davus fasciatus.
 The true Costa Rican Tiger Rump – Davus fasciatus is rarely seen in the hobby, especially in South Africa and the chance of you having one is pretty close to zero.

 They are great display tarantulas, and usually have great feeding responses making them fun to watch.
 Their skittish and nervous nature mean that they will bolt for cover if disturbed.
 Excessive action around them will result in urticating bristles being flicked as added defense.